 There are two options for capacity, 1 litre (about 34oz) and 1.2 litres (about 41oz).
 Coffee Gator recommends you only fill up to 60% to avoid overspilling.
 I think this is a suggestion made with extreme caution in mind, you’ll be fine filling it up all the way.

-The greatest thing about this kettle is the tiny dent it takes out of your pocket for a kettle with temperature control.
+The greatest thing about this kettle is the tiny dent it takes out of your pocket for a kettle with temperature control – it’s very cheap for what it offers.
 Throw in fantastic customer service and it gets a big thumbs up from me.

 Best Electric: Osaka Tokyo Tower